 If I have free time, I use it reading about parenting problems and discipline strategies.
+Some parents employ chores as punishment, for example, mowing the lawn or cleaning the cookware.
 While some of them contain valuable and useful details, I don’t agree with them a hundred percent.
 Since each child has different behavior and personality, there’s no perfect strategy to manage all of them.
 However, you can still check some of these strategies.
 After all, you’ll never know if it works unless you try it out yourself.

 Give children enough freedom